Delboy/EatMe/TESTING.md

 ### Fixed

 - I had a problem where I couldn't get the proper image to display when uploading a recipe.
-I was originally tryin an if else statement that ran, if image, else if image_url, else default.
-This didn't work because cloudinary recognises the default image as an image present.
-I fixed this by changing the if statement to, if placeholder does not exist, use uploaded image, else if image url exists, use that, else use the default image.
+I was originally tryin an 'if/else' statement that first asked if an image is present, and if not asked if an image url was input, and if neither of those were satisfied to use the default image.
+This didn't work because cloudinary recognises the default image as an image present, which would then fulfil the if statement.
+I fixed this by having a default of 'placeholder' in the models image field, and changed the if statement to, if placeholder does not exist, use uploaded image, else if image url exists, use that, else use the default image.

 - I had a bug that would change the width of the page's content when typing in the search bar.
 It only happened on pages that had paginated recipes with only 3 or less results.
 Using chrome dev tools I found the culprit to be a function of bootstrap.
 It had something to do with the way it was calculating the padding.
 I tried over-riding the padding but nothing seemed to work.
 I found that if I added padding-right of 1px to every row class it fixed the issue.
 This however as you can imagine, threw off my margins ever so slightly.
-It wasn't until I was fixing another bug which was causing side scrolling to happen on phones that I fixed the issue without needing the row padding.
+It wasn't until I was fixing another bug which was causing side scrolling to happen on phones, that I fixed the issue without needing the row padding.
 It was as simple as hiding the overflow on the x axis.

 - Log in/out options were not appearing in the navbar hamburger menu.
 Needed to change the div's ID to include the options.

 - When creating a recipe you could tick the checkbox to label the recipe vegan, which would automatically check the vegetarian checkbox, but you could then uncheck the vegetarian checkbox leaving the impossible situation of having a recipe not suitable for vegetarians but suitable for vegans.
 I fixed this by creating some script that unchecks the vegan box if unchecking the vegetarian box.

-- No recipes were showing on the all recipes page when not logged in.
-This is because I accidently had if.user_authenticated written in my views for that function.
+- No recipes were showing on the 'All Recipes' page when not logged in.
+This is because I accidently had 'if.user_authenticated' written in my views.py for that function.
 Once removed all was working correctly.

 - Pagination was not working.
-Upon checking the django documents I realised I hadn't coded correctly for class views.
+Upon checking the django documents I realised I hadn't coded pagination correctly for Class views.
+Using the documentation I corrected the mistake.

-- An issue arrises where an author would have a duplicate slug if creating a recipe with the same title.
-This was because the slug was simply their author ID followed by the recipes title.
-To fix this I added the published date and time to the slug rendering every recipe slug unique.
+- An issue arises where an author would have a duplicate slug if creating a recipe with the same title.
+This was because the slug was simply their author ID followed by the recipe's title.
+To fix this I added the published date and time to the slug, rendering every recipe's slug unique.

 - I couldn't get the hero image to render on heroku.
-I moved from css to html then linked the URL from cloudinary.
+I think it had something to do with rendering static files.
+So I moved the image source from my CSS file to the home page template and linked the images URL from cloudinary.

 - Dietary labels were moving depending on the description length of each recipe.
 Changing the labels to relative position fixed this.

 - My script was causing a couple console errors which read 'Uncaught Type Error: Cannot read properties of null'.
 This was happening because the script was running on every page and searching for elements that only existed on a couple.
 I fixed this by wrapping the script in an if statement that made sure the elements were present before running the rest of the script.

 - The carousel on the home page was getting stuck on the last recipe if the amount of featured recipes exceeded 3.
 This was because I had only coded up to 3 positions for the carousel’s controls.
-I fixed it by changing the controls to a for loop that iterates through the recipes and uses the {{ forloop.counter }} and {{ forloop.counter0 }} templates to work out its positioning.
+I fixed it by changing the controls to a for loop that iterates through the recipes and uses the {{ forloop.counter }} and {{ forloop.counter0 }} templates to work out their positioning.

 ### Unfixed

 - There's a pylint error in models.py and test_admin.py that states 'User model imported from django.contrib.auth.models'.
 I couldn't find a way to rectify this or understand the cause.

-- The W3C validators show errors on pages using a form.
+- The W3C validators show errors on the add and edit recipe pages.
 This is because of the installed Summernote library and as such are unable to be rectified.

 - A few pylint errors show in the settings.py file but can be ignored as they are unavoidable.